 Work is defined as the measure of the displacement of an object or a point.
-Some of the common examples of force include riding a bike uphill or carrying something in the presence of earth’s gravity.
+Some common examples of force include riding a bike uphill or carrying something in the presence of the earth’s gravity.
 In essence, work is nothing but a mechanical manifestation of energy.
 It is represented as W.

 Mathematically, it is represented as follows;

 The SI unit of work is joule (J).
 Joule is defined as the work done by a force of one newton causing a displacement of one meter.
 Sometimes, newton-metre (N-m) is also used for measuring work.
 However, as this unit is also used for torque it can get quite confusing.
 Thus, SI authority does not encourage anyone to use this unit.

 Following is the table of units and dimensional formula:

 Other Units of Work

 Some commonly used work units also include erg in the CGS system, the horsepower-hour, the newton-metre, the foot-pound, the kilowatt-hour, the foot-poundal, and the litre-atmosphere.
 Notably, work has a similar physical dimension as heat; therefore, measurement units such as BTU, therm and Calorie, are also used for measuring work done.

 Converting The Units Of Work